What Is Robotics?

 Who uses robotics?

-You can find robotics used across many industries, from automatic to agriculture to health care.
+You can find robotics used across many industries, from automation to agriculture to health care.
 Those who might use some form of robotics include:

 • Aircraft inspectors